 Old Fashioned Pumpkin Doughnuts are so flavorful and perfect for fall.
-Rolled in sugar and cinnamon while they are warm, they are the perfect autumn treat.
+Roll these pumpkin spice donuts in sugar and cinnamon while they are warm, they are the perfect autumn treat.

 Old-fashioned Pumpkin Doughnuts